luiscoco/AWS_CLF-02_-Cloud_Practitioner/README.md

 (X)C. Agility
 D. Reliability

-300. Which of the following is entirely the responsibility of AWS, according to the AWS shared responsibility model?
+## 300. Which of the following is entirely the responsibility of AWS, according to the AWS shared responsibility model?

 A. Security awareness and training

 B. Development of an IAM password policy

 C. Patching of the guest operating system

-(X)D. Physical and environmental controls
+**D. Physical and environmental controls**

-301. Which of the following is a characteristic of the AWS account root user?
+## 301. Which of the following is a characteristic of the AWS account root user?

 A. The root user is the only user that can be configured with multi-factor authentication (MFA).

 B. The root user is the only user that can access the AWS Management Console.

-(X)C. The root user is the first sign-in identity that is available when an AWS account is created.
+**C. The root user is the first sign-in identity that is available when an AWS account is created.**

 D. The root user has a password that cannot be changed.

-302. An Amazon EC2 instance previously used for development is inaccessible and no longer appears in the AWS Management Console.
+## 302. An Amazon EC2 instance previously used for development is inaccessible and no longer appears in the AWS Management Console.
 Which AWS service should be used to determine what action made this EC2 instance inaccessible?

 A. Amazon CloudWatch Logs

 B. AWS Security Hub

 C. Amazon Inspector

-(X)D. AWS CloudTraiI
+**D. AWS CloudTraiI**

-303. A company's application developers need to quickly provision and manage AWS services by using scripts.
+## 303. A company's application developers need to quickly provision and manage AWS services by using scripts.
 Which AWS offering should the developers use to meet these requirements?

-(X)A. AWS CLI
+**A. AWS CLI**

 B. AWS CodeBuild

 C. AWS Cloud Adoption Framework (AWS CAF)

 D. AWS Systems Manager Session Manager

-304. A company wants to migrate unstructured data to AWS.
+## 304. A company wants to migrate unstructured data to AWS.
 The data needs to be securely moved with inflight encryption and end-to-end data validation.
 Which AWS service will meet these requirements?

 A. AWS Application Migration Service

 B. Amazon Elastic File System (Amazon EFS)

-(X)C. AWS DataSync
+**C. AWS DataSync**

 D. AWS Migration Hub

-305. A development team wants to deploy multiple test environments for an application in a fast, repeatable manner.
+## 305. A development team wants to deploy multiple test environments for an application in a fast, repeatable manner.
 Which AWS service should the team use?

 A. Amazon EC2

-(X)B. AWS CloudFormation
+**B. AWS CloudFormation**

 C. Amazon QuickSight

 D. Amazon Elastic Container Service (Amazon ECS)

-306. A company wants to quickly implement a continuous integration/continuous delivery (CI/CD) pipeline.
+## 306. A company wants to quickly implement a continuous integration/continuous delivery (CI/CD) pipeline.
 Which AWS service will meet this requirement?

 A. AWS Config

 B. Amazon Cognito

 C. AWS DataSync

-(X)D. AWS CodeStar
+**D. AWS CodeStar**

-307. Which AWS Cloud deployment model uses AWS Outposts as part of the application deployment infrastructure?
+## 307. Which AWS Cloud deployment model uses AWS Outposts as part of the application deployment infrastructure?

 A. On-premises

 B. Serverless

 C. Cloud-native

-(X)D. Hybrid
+**D. Hybrid**

-308. Which of the following is a fully managed graph database service on AWS?
+## 308. Which of the following is a fully managed graph database service on AWS?

 A. Amazon Aurora

 B. Amazon FSx

 C. Amazon DynamoDB

-(X)D. Amazon Neptune
+**D. Amazon Neptune**

-309. Which AWS service could an administrator use to provide desktop environments for several employees?
+## 309. Which AWS service could an administrator use to provide desktop environments for several employees?

 A. AWS Organizations

 B. AWS Fargate

 C. AWS WAF

-(X)D. AWS WorkSpaces
+**D. AWS WorkSpaces**

-310. Which AWS service or feature gives users the ability to capture information about network traffic in a VPC?
+## 310. Which AWS service or feature gives users the ability to capture information about network traffic in a VPC?

-(X)A. VPC Flow Logs
+**A. VPC Flow Logs**

 B. Amazon Inspector

 C. VPC route tables

 D. AWS CloudTrail

-311. Which type of AWS storage is ephemeral and is deleted when an Amazon EC2 instance is stopped or terminated?
+## 311. Which type of AWS storage is ephemeral and is deleted when an Amazon EC2 instance is stopped or terminated?

 A. Amazon Elastic Block Store (Amazon EBS)

-(X)B. Amazon EC2 instance store
+**B. Amazon EC2 instance store**

 C. Amazon Elastic File System (Amazon EFS)

 D. Amazon S3

-312. A company wants to provide access to Windows file shares in AWS from its on-premises workloads.
+## 312. A company wants to provide access to Windows file shares in AWS from its on-premises workloads.
 The company does not want to provision any additional infrastructure or applications in its data center.
 Which AWS service will meet these requirements?

-(X)A. Amazon FSx File Gateway
+**A. Amazon FSx File Gateway**

 B. AWS DataSync

 C. Amazon S3

 D. AWS Snow Family

-313. A company wants durable storage for static content and infinitely scalable data storage infrastructure at the lowest cost.
+## 313. A company wants durable storage for static content and infinitely scalable data storage infrastructure at the lowest cost.
 Which AWS service should the company choose?

 A. Amazon Elastic Block Store (Amazon EBS)

-(X)B. Amazon S3
+**B. Amazon S3**

 C. AWS Storage Gateway

 D. Amazon Elastic File System (Amazon EFS)

-314. An ecommerce company wants to use Amazon EC2 Auto Scaling to add and remove EC2 instances based on CPU utilization.
+## 314. An ecommerce company wants to use Amazon EC2 Auto Scaling to add and remove EC2 instances based on CPU utilization.
 Which AWS service or feature can initiate an Amazon EC2 Auto Scaling action to achieve this goal?

 A. Amazon Simple Queue Service (Amazon SQS)

 B. Amazon Simple Notification Service (Amazon SNS)

 C. AWS Systems Manager

-(X)D. Amazon CloudWatch alarm
+**D. Amazon CloudWatch alarm**

-315. A company wants to transform its workforce by attracting and developing a digitally fluent high-performance workforce.
+## 315. A company wants to transform its workforce by attracting and developing a digitally fluent high-performance workforce.
 The company wants to attract a diverse and inclusive workforce with appropriate mix of technical and non-technical skills.
 Which AWS Cloud Adoption Framework (AWS CAF) perspective will meet these requirements?

 A. Business

-(X)B. People
+**B. People**

 C. Platform

 D. Operations

-316. A company wants to move its on-premises databases to managed cloud database services by using a simplified migration process.
+## 316. A company wants to move its on-premises databases to managed cloud database services by using a simplified migration process.
 Which AWS service or tool can help the company meet this requirement?

 A. AWS Storage Gateway

 B. AWS Application Migration Service

 C. AWS DataSync

-(X)D. AWS Database Migration Service (AWS DMS)
+**D. AWS Database Migration Service (AWS DMS)**

-317. A company needs a fully managed file server that natively supports Microsoft workloads and file systems.
+## 317. A company needs a fully managed file server that natively supports Microsoft workloads and file systems.
 The file server must also support the SMB protocol.
 Which AWS service should the company use to meet these requirements?

 A. Amazon Elastic File System (Amazon EFS)

 B. Amazon FSx for Lustre

-(X)C. Amazon FSx for Windows File Server
+**C. Amazon FSx for Windows File Server**

 D. Amazon Elastic Block Store (Amazon EBS)

-318. A company has been storing monthly reports in an Amazon S3 bucket.
+## 318. A company has been storing monthly reports in an Amazon S3 bucket.
 The company exports the report data into comma-separated values (.csv) files.
 A developer wants to write a simple query that can read all of these files and generate a summary report.
 Which AWS service or feature should the developer use to meet these requirements with the LEAST amount of operational overhead?

 A. Amazon S3 Select

-(X)B. Amazon Athena
+**B. Amazon Athena**

 C. Amazon Redshift

 D. Amazon EC2

-319. Which AWS feature provides a no-cost platform for AWS users to join community groups, ask questions, find answers, and read community-generated articles about best practices?
+## 319. Which AWS feature provides a no-cost platform for AWS users to join community groups, ask questions, find answers, and read community-generated articles about best practices?

 A. AWS Knowledge Center

-(X)B. AWS re:Post
+**B. AWS re:Post**

 C. AWS IQ

 D. AWS Enterprise Support

 320. A company needs to search for text in documents that are stored in Amazon S3.
 Which AWS service will meet these requirements?